CVector-Energy/cvec-python/README.md

 ### Metric Data

 The main content for a metric is a set of points where the metric value changed.
-These are returned as a Pandas Dataframe with columns for name, time, value_double, value_string.
+These are returned with columns for name, time, value_double, value_string.

 To get all of the value changes for all metrics at 10am on 2025-05-14, run: